itsakcode/ai-case-study/README.md

 If you want a recap on ChatGPT and Microsoft AI journey go to [top :point_up:](#overview-and-origin-origin-id)

-Watch this video to understnad more on [How Copilot works?](https://www.youtube.com/watch?v=B2-8wrF9Okc)
+Watch this video :movie_camera: to understnad more on [How Copilot works?](https://www.youtube.com/watch?v=B2-8wrF9Okc)

 You can read more in detail on [How Copilot works?](https://techcommunity.microsoft.com/t5/microsoft-mechanics-blog/how-microsoft-365-copilot-works/ba-p/3822755)